nori-dot-eco/atomic-markets/README.md

 - make sure web31 dependency inside eip820 submodule doesn't interfere with web3 < 1 in root
 - install directions (including for submodule)
+- write tests + implementation for FIFO market
+- rename selectable to spot market?
+- use latest 777 contracts
+- use latest 721 contracts
+- use encoded data for buy AND sell
+- add truffle box config
+- modify buy/sell to be a generic "create order" so that tokens/nft orders can be added in any order (currently the contracts require creating the NFT sale, and then buying it with a token-- we can instead generalize and just add an order book that checks if there is a matching order upon invoking a function called `createOrder`)
+- resolve todo items within code

 # Atomic Swap Marketplaces